 Effective storage transforms cramped home offices into functional workspaces while maintaining visual appeal.
 Smart shelving and compact solutions create room for essential items without overwhelming your cozy office environment.

-Integrating Shelves and Bookshelves
+Shelves and bookshelves

 Wall-mounted shelves maximize vertical space without consuming valuable floor area.
 You can install floating shelves above your desk to store frequently used supplies and reference materials.